xL1fer/Project_2_scoreDEI_SD-202122/README.md

 # scoreDEI project

-## Project done under the course Compilers at the University of Coimbra.
+## Project done under the course Distributed Systems at the University of Coimbra.

 The project consists in the development of a platform where users can consult and receive updates of sport results of games.